 The primary purpose of this committee is to make recommendations to OTC directors on the overall priorities, strategies and policies related to corporate governance, as well as matters of significant strategic importance to the organisation which have broader impact on the financial, contractual or legal affairs of the OTC.
 One of the tasks undertaken by the GSAC has been the development of a Governance Charter for directors which will remain a work in progress and maintained for currency.

 Membership

-As at 30 June 2020, the committee comprised:
+At 30 June 2021, the committee comprised:

-Ms Alison Sinclair - Chair Mr Michael Piu Dr Jill Hummell Ms Laila Hakansson Ware d) Independent Review Panel (IRP)
+Ms Alison Sinclair - Chair Mr Michael Piu Dr Jill Hummell Ms Laila Hakansson Ware

+Secretariat:

-Secretariat: Mr Kim Bradbury - Chief Executive Officer
+Mr Kim Bradbury - Chief Executive Officer

 Ms Julia Savage - Executive Officer